beyond-all-reason/tachyon/docs/account.md

 # Account

-These endpoints relate to the creation and management of user accounts. referal
+These endpoints relate to the creation and management of user accounts.

 ---
 - [register](#register)